 Handle WebSockets sessions

-After you installed and configured the
+Once you have installed and configured the

 webSocket function inside the routing block:

-For such an endpoint, a server accepts WebSocket requests to
+In this example, the server accepts WebSocket requests to

 ws://localhost:8080/echo when a default configuration is used.